 Thanks to detailed mapping of the superficial and deep facial fat pads, carried out in the late 2000s and early 2010s, dermal fillers can now be used incredibly precisely and effectively to restore fullness.

 Dermal fillers are used to return volume to the more visible, superficial fat pads.
 They can also restore the deeper fat pads, which, in turn, enables them to provide more support to the superficial fat pads and therefore both increase volume and reduce sagging.

 By targeting the underlying cause of volume loss and tailoring this approach to each patient’s specific facial topography, it provides a far more natural result than simply using fillers to mask wrinkles.

 We offer expert dermal filler treatments to counteract the ageing effects of fat pad changes.
-These are available at our London Harley Street, Richmond, Huntingdon, Peterborough, Reading, Sevenoaks and Hove clinics.
+These are available at our London Harley Street, Richmond, Huntingdon, Peterborough, Reading and Sevenoaks clinics.